scottmangiapane/calcnotes.app/README.md

 # CalcNotes

 Most desktop calculator apps are designed to mimic physical calculators, with large clickable buttons and little to no keyboard input.
 And although this design works well on a physical device that you hold in your hand, it's clunky and inefficient for a desktop app.
-This app has an interface made for desktop computing and also provides advanced features like variables and functions.
+CalcNotes has an interface made for desktop computing and also provides advanced features like variables and functions.

 ![demo](/screenshots/demo.png)